zydddd/rvgviw.github.io/_posts/2019-06-30-coding-post.markdown

 3D reconstruction in a global coordinate system.
 It contains thirteen challenging sequences from six different scenes, where the ground truth is available for the whole sequence in large scenes.
 Moreover, our dataset comes with the intrinsic and extrinsic parameters of sensors to support a fair comparison between algorithms.

-1) office: One short sequence (office 1) and two long sequences (office 2, office 3) were captured inside a small office, where tables, chairs and office supplies are static.
-2) floor14: One short sequence (floor14 1) and two long
-sequences (floor14 2, floor14 3) were captured on the open
-office floor of an office building, including illumination changes, linear motion, dynamic pedestrians.
-3) downstairs: A downstairs sequence (14-13-12) was collected by a handheld device where the wheel odometer data were missing.
-4) two floors: A long sequence (14-13-14) was recorded by moving on the 14th floors, down stairs (handheld) and moving on the 13th floors.
-5) floor3: Three sequences (floor3 1, floor3 2, floor3 3)
-were captured along corridors with straight lines, dynamic pedestrians, reflective mirros and a upslope.
-6) floor13: Two longer sequences (floor13 1, floor13 2)
-were recorded in the scene, containing rich linear motion
 </p>
 ```javascript
 const express = require('express')
 const app = express()